 - Evaluate the approaches, assess the variables and investigate the possible directions, adequately.

 - Experiment deliberately, consistently and effectively to acquire, develop and improve their skill sets.

 - Create effective, innovative and ethical solutions, efficiently.

 To achieve the above, I must first build a strong rapport with each student, based on mutual respect and a shared passion for problem solving and creativity.
-This rapport helps me push the student and help them identify their own passion and grit in order excel in their search for creativity.
+This rapport helps me push the student and help them identify their own passion and grit in order to excel in their search for creativity.

 I work on providing a safe, learning environment for my students, where ideas are exchanged freely, and where no threats are tolerated.

-In my lessons, I work on offering explicit, varied forms of teaching methods, designed based on clearly set and shared objectives; I provide widely accessible course material, diversified across platforms and formats to reach all my students.
+In my lessons, I work on offering explicit, varied forms of teaching methods, designed based on clearly set and shared objectives; I provide widely accessible course material, diversified across platforms and formats to reach all students.

 One prominent teaching method I employ is instigating active learning, where students are actively engaged in learning, specifically with realistic simulations, working with leading professionals in their disciplines.
 This offers an insight more impactful than any experienced within the classroom dynamic.

 I also encourage and invite different forms of expression and communication for maximum engagement with different types of learners.

 When it comes to assessment, rubrics and criteria for grading are also clearly explained within the syllabus and with every assignment brief.
 I offer feedback that is constructive, clear, justified, explicit and fair, at all stages of progress.
 At key points within the course, I invite external examiners or jurors, who also offer their feedback as well.
 That ‘real’ experience gives an extra motivation for the student to go beyond expectations but also offers a wider perspective on the solution at hand.